 By setting out some rules about internet usage, you’ll have more control over any potential risks.
 For example, you can control:

-- When they can access the internet: At least an hour before bedtime should be screen free, as the blue light it emits can make us feel stimulated instead of restful.
+- Internet before bed: The blue light emitted by laptops, smartphones and PCs can make us feel stimulated instead of restful.
+Ask your children to turn them off at least an hour before bedtime.
 Poor sleep can lead to irritability, poor concentration, difficulties in learning, increased stress levels, and behavioural problems.

-- Where they can access the internet: Being in a shared part of the house rather than in their bedroom, will enable you to keep an eye on what they’re viewing and have some involvement in their sessions.
+- Where they use the internet: Encourage them to use the internet in a communal part of the house, so you can keep an eye on what they’re viewing and have some involvement in their sessions.

-- What devices they can use: You’ll need to decide when they’re ready to have their own device, or if you’d rather they just share yours.
+- The devices they use: Only give children their own device when you think they’re ready.
 As well as posing risks, a phone could also enable them to contact you in an emergency and even trace their whereabouts.

 2. Set up parental controls

-You can also monitor their usage, track their screen time and automatically turn their devices off for periods of time.
+You can also monitor your children’s internet usage, track their screen time and automatically turn their devices off for periods of time.